newman05/newman05/README.md

 Welcome to my GitHub, stranger!
 I'm Naman Surana, a curious sophomore exploring innovative ideas and staying updated with the latest tech.

-**My interests and goals:**

-- I enjoy speedcubing in my free time.
-Lmk if you are sub-15 😶‍🌫️
-- Passionate about open-source, I aim to contribute with my skills and insight.
-- Dedicated to practicing Data Structures and Algorithms through problem-solving on platforms like Leetcode, Codeforces, and CodeChef.
-- Into DHH and F1.

 <br>

 **Current areas of focus:**